TV Entertainment Centers

 After

-Looking up the staircase from the entry, the full scale of the wall hits you.
-The grid extends from the baseboard all the way up to where the ceiling pitches overhead, filling every inch of that two-story expanse.
-The HVAC vent in the mid-section was incorporated cleanly into the grid layout — framed as part of the pattern rather than treated as an obstacle.
+Look up the staircase from the entry and the full scale of the wall registers.
+The grid runs from the baseboard all the way up to where the ceiling pitches overhead, filling every inch of that two-story expanse.
+The HVAC vent in the mid-section got framed into the grid as part of the pattern, not worked around.
+Small thing.
+The small things are the job.

 After: TV Entertainment Centers by AVP Construction JAX in Middlebourne, St. Johns, FL